 top of page

-Dr. Mario Buchely is a Research Assistant Professor in the Department of Materials Science and Engineering at Missouri S&T, and he is currently working as a PI in the Kent D. Peaslee Steel Manufacturing Research Center (PSMRC) at Missouri S&T.
+Dr. Mario Buchely is the Roberta and G. Robert Couch Assistant Professor of Materials Science and Engineering (MSE) at Missouri S&T and serves as a PI in the Kent D. Peaslee Steel Manufacturing Research Center (PSMRC).

 ( 01 )